Adam Le Fondre

-Glenville Adam James Le Fondre (born 2 December 1986), known as Adam Le Fondre, is an English professional footballer who plays as a striker for Sydney FC in the A-League.
+Glenville Adam James Le Fondre (born 2 December 1986) is an English professional footballer who plays as a striker for Northern Premier League club FC United of Manchester.

 He previously played for his hometown club Stockport County as well as Rochdale, Rotherham United, and Reading.
 He is also known by the nicknames ALF or, subsequently, Alfie, derived from his initials.

 As of 2021, Le Fondre owns the fourth-best career minutes-per-goal ratio in Premier League history, at 124.4.
-He netted 12 times in his only season in the top flight in 2012–13.
+He netted 12 times in his only season in the English top flight in 2012–13.

+Le Fondre is the first, and as of May 2025 only, player to have scored in the English Premier League, the Northern Premier League, the Scottish Premiership, the A-League, the Indian Super League and all 3 divisions of the EFL.

 Career

 Stockport County

 Born in Stockport, Greater Manchester, Le Fondre began his career at Stockport County, where he progressed through the club's Centre of Excellence youth system.
 He made his debut against Bury in 2004, scoring the third goal in a 3–1 victory.

 Rochdale

 Le Fondre joined Rochdale on loan from Stockport during the 2007 January transfer window, scoring twice on his debut in the 5–0 defeat of MK Dons.
-Earlier that term, he scored four goals in one game for County as they thrashed Wrexham 5–2.
+Earlier that term, he scored four goals in one game for County as they beat Wrexham 5–2.

 Having impressed everyone at the club during his loan spell, manager Keith Hill made Le Fondre's move permanent in the summer, and on 2 July 2007, Rochdale agreed an undisclosed fee for Le Fondre with Stockport, and signed a three-year deal the day after.

 He featured in every game as the side made it all the way to the Wembley Play Off Final at the end of a season where he was the club's leading marksman.
 He continued his form into the 2008–09 season and finished the season as leading scorer with 21 goals and a series of Player of the Season awards.